etiennestuder/gradle-plugindev-plugin/README.md

 # Goals

-The gradle-plugindev plugin takes care of creating the artifacts of a Gradle plugin and of uploading these to Bintray.
-The following high-level goals are driving the functionality of the gradle-plugindev plugin:
+The plugindev plugin takes care of creating the artifacts of a Gradle plugin and of uploading these to Bintray.
+The following high-level goals are driving the functionality of the plugindev plugin:

  * Compliance of the Gradle plugin artifacts with the Gradle Plugin Portal, JCenter, and MavenCentral must be ensured
  * All boiler-plate configuration to bundle and upload the Gradle plugin artifacts should be avoided